- Search The Registry

 He went back to Nigeria to scholarly work with the Nigerian Broadcasting Corporation and later the University of Ibadan.
-In 1968 he worked to Howard University in Washington, D.C., then the University of Pittsburgh.
-In the last years of his life Sowande taught in the Department of Pan-African Studies at Kent State University, and lived in nearby Ravenna, Ohio with his wife, Eleanor McKinney, who was one of the founders of Pacifica Radio.
+In 1968 he worked at Howard University in Washington, D.C., then the University of Pittsburgh.
+In the last years of his life, Sowande taught in the Department of Pan-African Studies at Kent State University and lived in nearby Ravenna, Ohio with his wife, Eleanor McKinney, who was one of the founders of Pacifica Radio.
 Considered the father of modern Nigerian art music, Sowande is perhaps the most internationally known African composer of works in the European "classical" expression.
-He died on March 13, 1987 in Ravenna and is buried in Randolph Township, Ohio.
+He died on March 13, 1987, in Ravenna and is buried in Randolph Township, Ohio.
 There is currently a move to set up a center to research and promote his works, as many remain unpublished or are out of print.